 Resilient Channel - iso clip installed

-Correct: note the isolation clip installed.
+Correct: note the isolation clip (PAC International RSIC-1) installed.

 Resilient Channel - GenieClip install